Skip to main content Skip to navigation Skip to footer

 Stop, start, autostart

-That’s it.
-Your app is running, and you can close your laptop.
-The Rediaccfile handles everything. rdc repo up calls the same up function renet dev up did.
-Same Rediaccfile, different way to invoke it.
+rdc repo up calls the same up function renet dev up did.
+Same Rediaccfile, different way to invoke it, except now the app keeps running after you disconnect.

-time rdc repo autostart enable --name my-app -m my-server
+rdc repo autostart enable --name my-app -m <machine-name>

 One command up, one command down.
 All from your laptop.